tanvirahmedonly/tanvirahmedonly/README.md

 ### Hi there, I'm Tanvir Ahmed 👋
 #### Full Stack Web Developer
-![Full Stack Web Developer]

-I'm a dedicated and results-driven full-stack web developer with a passion for crafting custom web applications that drive business success in the digital realm.
+I specialise in crafting custom web applications, such as e-commerce and portfolio websites for small to mid-level businesses and personal branding of subject-matter experts that gets a physical shop running smoothly online and helps experts expand and nurture their audience-base or customers.

-I work with various technologies and programming languages including HTML5, CSS3, Sass, Bootstrap, Tailwind CSS, JavaScript, JQuery, React.js, PHP, MYSQL, Laravel, and WordPress.
+I'm fluent in various technologies and programming languages including but not limited to HTML, CSS, Sass/SCSS, Bootstrap, Tailwind CSS, JavaScript, JQuery, React.js, PHP, MYSQL, Laravel, and WordPress Themes & Plugins Development.

 I love Entrepreneurship and like to collaborate on innovative and impactful projects!